-2.1 The Director of Student Engagement will:

-- .1 Maintain oversight of the Personal Academic Tutoring system, advising the Pro-Vice-Chancellor (Education) and the Director of Student Affairs of risks, issues or opportunities, both external and internal to the University, and instigate the necessary actions to address them in a timely manner; - .2 Provide individual help and advice to academic members of staff in relation to their responsibilities as Personal Academic Tutors, through the Student Academic Engagement Committee, Senior Tutors' Forum, or individually, as appropriate; - .3 Act as a point of referral for individual staff and students where impartial or expert advice is needed to resolve academic issues, or when all other sources of support have been exhausted; - .4 Facilitate and monitor interdependencies among relevant support systems in place at the University (including Personal Academic Tutors, Senior Tutors, Wellbeing, Academic Skills and Career Services); - .5 Produce and update relevant materials for Personal Academic Tutors and Senior Tutors (including material relevant to Personal Academic Tutoring modules), and further develop (in consultation with Schools and HEFi) the online portfolio tool (PebblePad) to facilitate student engagement and personal development.

-2.2 Academic Services, Professional Student Services and the Careers Network will:

-- .1 Support the Director of Student Engagement in their oversight of the Personal Academic Tutoring System; - .2 Ensure updated documentation and advice and guidance is provided for Personal Academic Tutors through the Director of Student Engagement; - .3 Provide a system of support, information, advice and guidance to enable appropriate referral to wellbeing, academic and careers services that assists Schools in addressing individual students' needs;
+- 2.1 The Deputy Pro-Vice Chancellor (Student Engagement) will: - .1 Maintain oversight of the Personal Academic Tutoring system, advising the Pro-Vice-Chancellor (Education) and the Director of Student Affairs of risks, issues or opportunities, both external and internal to the University, and instigate the necessary actions to address them in a timely manner; - .2 Provide individual help and advice to academic members of staff in relation to their responsibilities as Personal Academic Tutors, through the Student Academic Engagement Committee, Senior Tutors' Forum, or individually, as appropriate; - .3 Act as a point of referral for individual staff and students where impartial or expert advice is needed to resolve academic issues, or when all other sources of support have been exhausted; - .4 Facilitate and monitor interdependencies among relevant support systems in place at the University (including Personal Academic Tutors, Senior Tutors, Wellbeing, Academic Skills and Career Services); - .5 Produce and update relevant materials for Personal Academic Tutors and Senior Tutors (including material relevant to Personal Academic Tutoring modules), and further develop (in consultation with Schools and HEFi) the online tool to facilitate student engagement and personal development. - 2.2 Academic Services, Professional Student Services and the Careers Network will: - .1 Support the Deputy Pro-Vice Chancellor (Student Engagement) in their oversight of the Personal Academic Tutoring System; - .2 Ensure updated documentation and advice and guidance is provided for Personal Academic Tutors through the Deputy Pro-Vice Chancellor (Student Engagement); - .3 Provide a system of support, information, advice and guidance to enable appropriate referral to wellbeing, academic and careers services that assists Schools in addressing individual students' needs;

-- .4 Support the Director of Student Engagement in facilitating a community of practice among Personal Academic Tutors, by providing information and opportunities for sharing common issues and good practice; - 5 Maintain and develop the online portfolio tool (PebblePad) that supports the tutorial process by ensuring that accurate student and academic tutor data are inputted at relevant times (i.e. beginning and end of each academic year). - 2.3 The Senior Tutor, designated in each School by the Head of School, will: - .1 Provide guidance and leadership to all Personal Academic Tutors within the School, including monitoring compliance with the Code of Practice and reporting problems to the Head of School, and ensuring the tutorial system meets the needs of all students; - .2 Act as the first point of contact in the School with the Director of Student Engagement to discuss good practice, training, materials, concerns, or other academic tutoring-related issues; - .3 Provide appropriate guidance to ensure that expectations in relation to Personal Academic Tutoring (and Personal Academic Tutoring modules) are clearly defined and disseminated to staff and students and that School Handbooks and other materials are up-to-date in the areas relevant to them; - .4 Act as the academic lead for liaison with wellbeing services providing academic advice regarding the reasonable adjustment and extenuating circumstances processes; - .5 Act as a point of contact for students to discuss concerns about Personal Academic Tutoring.
+- .4 Support the Deputy Pro-Vice Chancellor (Student Engagement) in facilitating a community of practice among Personal Academic Tutors, by providing information and opportunities for sharing common issues and good practice; - .5 Maintain and develop the online tool that supports the tutorial process by ensuring that accurate student and academic tutor data are inputted at relevant times (i.e. beginning and end of each academic year). - 2.3 The Senior Tutor, designated in each School by the Head of School, will: - .1 Provide guidance and leadership to all Personal Academic Tutors within the School, including monitoring compliance with the Code of Practice and reporting problems to the Head of School, and ensuring the tutorial system meets the needs of all students; - .2 Act as the first point of contact in the School with the Deputy Pro-Vice Chancellor (Student Engagement) to discuss good practice, training, materials, concerns, or other academic tutoring-related issues; - .3 Provide appropriate guidance to ensure that expectations in relation to Personal Academic Tutoring (and Personal Academic Tutoring modules) are clearly defined and disseminated to staff and students and that School Handbooks and other materials are up to date in the areas relevant to them; - .4 Act as the academic lead for liaison with wellbeing services providing academic advice regarding the reasonable adjustment and extenuating circumstances processes; - .5 Act as a point of contact for students to discuss concerns about Personal Academic Tutoring.